Teeth - what are they?

 Dr Kate says

 If you live in South Australia, you can go to learn how to look after your teeth at your nearest school dental clinic.
 Look at Dental services on the South Australian Health Department website to find out more

 Did you know?

 In the 1900's many people used to have all their teeth taken out when they were 21 years old.
 Often it was a sort of birthday present from their family!

-In those days 'real' dentists were few and far between, plus it was expensive to have any dental work done and many people could not afford it.
+In those days there were not many 'real' dentists, plus it was expensive to have any dental work done and many people could not afford it.

 It was thought that having all their teeth out and wearing false teeth meant that people wouldn't have any problems or pain from teeth again, ever!

 Some explorers did the same as there was unlikely to be a dentist in the wilds of wherever they were exploring.